Graduation and Retention Rates: Find Out if Anyone Sticks Around

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Ave Maria University.

-Out of the 1,070 undergraduate students at Ave Maria University, 303 (about 28%) are considered first-time/full-time degree seekers.
+Out of the 380 degree seeking undergraduates new to Ave Maria University in 2016, 303 (about 80%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Ave Maria University about graduation rates for other more appropriate groups of students.